|

 My father was a heavy appliance and piano salesman and he had a genius

-It used to make the other salesmen really mad, especially when he came
+jeans.
+It used to make the other salesmen really mad, especially when

-back to work, part-time, after he retired and still outsold the younger
+he came back to work, part-time, after he retired and still outsold

-and played both the piano and the organ.
-She also painted in oils, and
+singing and played both the piano and the organ.
+She also painted in

-was a potter and a skilled weaver.
-She was a capable seamstress making
+oils, and was a potter and a skilled weaver.
+Mother was a capable seamstress

-her own clothes from Vogue patterns.
-I still have a photo of myself in
+and made her own clothes from Vogue patterns.
+I still have a photo of

-My 'other' mother was an English Bulldog named Googie.
+My 'other' mother was an English Bulldog called Googie.
 We adored each

-soon as we could, each a little earlier than the last.
-My siblings all
+as soon as we could, each a little earlier than the last.
+My siblings

-moved to Toronto as soon as they could.
-I married and moved to Atikameg,
+all moved to Toronto.
+I married and moved to Atikameg, Alberta with

-Alberta with my American husband whom I had met in the Chatham Little
+my American husband whom I had met in the Chatham Little Theatre group.

 Chatham in the 50's and 60's was not a great place to be if, like all